lexmag/fluxter/README.md

 end
 ```

-Once the Fluxter pool is started, its `write/2,3` and `measure/2,3,4` functions can successfully be used to send points to the data store.
+Once the Fluxter pool is started, its `write/2,3`, `measure/2,3,4`, and other functions can successfully be used to send points to the data store.

-Much more information can be found in the [documentation](http://hexdocs.pm/fluxter).
+See [the documentation](https://hexdocs.pm/fluxter) for detailed usage information.

 ## License